What’s in a Domain: The Complete Guide to Domain Names

 In some territories, regional domain extensions are more recognised than in others.
-For example, .de is widely recognised in Europe as a site that is likely to be published in German, or be specifically targeted at German residents.
+For example, .de is widely recognised in Europe as a site that is likely to be published in German or be targeted explicitly at German speakers.

 The downside to registering a ccTLD is that you are restricted to a single territory.
-A .co.uk for example, will not aid your expansion into global markets.
+A .co.uk, for example, will not aid your expansion into European markets.

 Should I Register a .co or .biz Domain Extension?

 In an attempt to satisfy the demand for domain names and the rapidly decreasing number of available .coms, ICANN (Internet Corporation for Assigned Names and Numbers) approved the introduction of .co and .biz.

 These domains, and others like them, are rarely worthwhile.
 Your chosen domain extension communicates a lot to your customers, and in the case of .co or .biz, what you’re communicating is that the .com was, for whatever reason, out of your grasp.